Prosecutor moves to dismiss charges in failed OHA takeover

 ADVERTISING

-The city prosecutor has filed papers in Honolulu District court to dismiss charges against five men who were arrested in a failed attempt to seize the Office of Hawaiian Affairs.
+The city prosecutor has filed papers in Honolulu District Court to dismiss misdemeanor charges against five men who were arrested in a failed attempt to seize the Office of Hawaiian Affairs, paving the way for the state to pursue more serious charges.

 The Honolulu Police Department says it has turned over the investigation to the state Department of the Attorney General.